 Summer Eye Care Near You

-Check out our top 4 tips for ensuring healthy eyes this summer, and remember, your eye doctor is here to help make the most out of your vision.
-Ray D. Williams, OD sees patients from all over the Americus, Georgia area.
+Check out our top 4 tips for ensuring healthy eyes this summer, and remember, your eye doctor is here to help make the most out of your vision. our team of eye doctors sees patients from all over the Americus, Georgia area.
 Let us give you the top-quality eye care you and your family deserve, not only during the summer, but all year long.

 Don't Leave Home Without It

 If you have a chronic illness and need to head out of town for a few days, you would never leave home without your medications, right?
 That's because you know that if something happens and your meds aren't with you, you could suffer discomfort or complications to your health.

 The same is true for your vision.
 If you suffer from dry eyes, make sure to take artificial tears or medicated eye drops with you when you travel.
 Preservative-free eye drops are a traveler's friend.
 They're also available as individual strips, which are recommended since there's less risk of contamination.

 Running low on disposable contact lenses?
 Include an extra pair in your carry-on suitcase and stock up on new lenses ahead of time.
 If you wear eyeglasses, bring a spare set and a copy of your prescription along with you, just in case they get lost or broken.

 We recommend speaking to our team of eye doctors before you leave for vacation to make sure your vision needs are all set.

 It's Getting Hot Outside

 Usually, most people think of protecting their skin from sunburns when they're at the beach, by the pool, or just spending time outdoors.